leonardo-alm/API--Trampay/README.md

 - POSTGRES_PASSWORD=your postgres password
 - POSTGRES_DATABASE=your postgres database name

--JWT_SECRET=a jwt secret you can create
+- JWT_SECRET=a jwt secret you can create

 Run npm run start:dev to start the server